stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 Of course we can say "Let's re-write our product using C++" - but what if we still want write in Java.

 First of all, let's consider the main problem of general java approach.
-Using simple Java Objects in high-loaded application we allocate memory for the object, use this memory and release strong reference on the corresponding object.
+Using simple Java Objects in heavily-loaded application we allocate memory for the object, use this memory and release strong reference on the corresponding object.
 If the number of such object is huge - it is a very big pressure on GC and memory overflow is not under our control.